Aichi-Chang/SEI-Project-4/README.md

 | **1 day** | Bug fixing, final polishing  |
 | **1/2 day** | Deployment     |

+#### Back end

+- Set up the project model and todos model, add the user model using JSON Web Token.
+Build views, serializers, and URLs.
+Create tables and data with PostgreSQL.
+- Hook the project files up with admin and test on the Django REST framework.
+Also, test the routes on Insomnia.
+- Add extra features, eg. tags models and serializers.
+Adjust the views for different end-points.
+- Override the query set so that different users could only access the correct inbox given the various privacy settings.
+- final routes test on Insomnia and seed the database onto Fixtures.

+#### Front end

+- Get brief and design files from the designer, discuss the features and user interface.
+- Set up the front end instructure.
+Connect the back end to the Front end.
+- The style of the project aimed for clean and easy to use.
+- Have inbox and other folders for different purposes.
+The folders are set up as the tags in the backend.
+When user create project, they will be able to classfy them.
+- Use SVG files, to make the images look sharp at any dimension with tiny file sizes.
+- Styling using Tachyons.

 ### 🤗 Wins ###

 ### 🧐 Chanllenges ###

 ### 🔮 Potential future features ###

+I decided to complete this project on my own as I wanted to develop my knowledge of Django and Python as we had only learnt it a week prior to completing the project.
+I found this aspect quite tough as it showed loop holes in my knowledge but this project helped me develop a better understanding.